lilydev16/ama_ai/README.md

 ## Overview

-This React application utilizes an API that allows the user to interact with an Artificial Intelligence (AI) technology called [OpenAI](https://beta.openai.com/overview).
+[Fun with AI](https://fun-with-ai-rho.vercel.app/) is a React application that allows the user to interact with an Artificial Intelligence (AI) technology called [OpenAI](https://beta.openai.com/overview).
 Try asking the OpenAI a question and see what response you get back.
 After inputing some text as a prompt, the AI will generate a text completion that attempts to match whatever context or pattern given.
 If you give the AI a prompt like “Write a tagline for an ice cream shop”, it will return a completion such as “We serve up smiles with every scoop!”.
 Try changing the settings to see if the AI will generate different responses.

-Read more about what cool features this AI technology has in the [docs](https://beta.openai.com/docs/guides/completion/introduction).
+Read more about the cool features this AI technology has in the [docs](https://beta.openai.com/docs/guides/completion/introduction).

 Here's a link to the React application I built using the OpenAI API: [Fun with AI](https://fun-with-ai-rho.vercel.app/).